SihaoCheng/WD_models/README.md

 'DB'          | pure-helium atmosphere

 ## Output of the function `load_model`

-    A Dictionary.
-    It contains the atmosphere grids and mapping, cooling-track data points, and parameter mappings based on the cooling tracks.
+The function `load_model` returns a dictionary, which contains the atmosphere grids and mapping, parameter mappings, and stacked cooling-track data points.
 The keys of this dictionary are:

-        interpolation results:
+### Interpolation results

     ========================================================================
       category   | interpolated values on a grid | interpolated mapping var. type  |     2d-array                  |     Function